pip-services/pip-services-docs/content/en/net/swagger/_index.md

     enable: true
 ```

-Finally, remember to add factories to your container, to allow it creating required components.
+Finally, to create the required components, add the necessary factories to your container.

 ```csharp
 ...
 using PipServices3.Rpc.Build